ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git.md

    * Source control enables code collaboration
    * Makes large projects with 1,000s of people possible
    * Makes it easy to manage your own changes and work
-   * Source control allows you to try things with out fear
+   * Source control allows you to try things without fear

 ### Intro to version control and Git (50 minutes)
 1. What is Git?